By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Norwich airport accident claims.

 - Extension from lower back region of heavy items

 You can find further information regarding baggage lifting and handling injury prevention by clicking here.

 It is understandable that you may be curious as to how much compensation you could receive for your personal injury claim.
-In the table below are example monetary amounts based on JC Guidelines.
+In the table below are examples of monetary amounts based on JC Guidelines 2019.

 |Illness/Damage Resulting From Non-Traumatic Injury (E.g. Food Poisoning)||Severe||£36,060 to £49,270||A case of severe toxicosis will induce symptoms of serious acute pain, vomiting, diarrhoea and fever.
 The sufferer will require hospital admission for days/weeks, even after which continuing incontinence, haemorrhoids and irritable bowel syndrome will persist.|

 |Serious||£8,950 to £18,020||Though serious, this case of short-lived food poisoning will reflect diarrhoea and vomiting will persist over a 2 to 4-week period.
 Some remaining discomfort and disturbances will continue after this for the next few years, which impacts sex life and enjoyment of food.|